ermolooshka/ermolooshka/README.md

 ##  Hi there, I am Irina!

-### Manual tester from Samara
+### Manual tester from Russia

  ###  About me

-- 🎓 Graduated from SkillFactory school with a degree in QAP
+- 🎓 Graduated school with a degree in QAP
-- ✏️ Now I'm working on an online mind map editor [Mind in Map](https://minm.pro/)
+- ✏️ I worked on an online mind map editor, a website for an online home appliance boutique
-- 📚 Now I continue to study Python, read literature to improve my testing skills
+- 👔 Now I work in a large technology company in Russia

 - 📫 Contact me at:
     - ✉️ email: ermolinaira666@gmail.com